TranLePhuongLan/Microcontroller/README.md

 - 2. [Firmata](https://realpython.com/arduino-python/)

-  - According to the link 2., the **firmata** is a package in Arduino IDE to support python language.
-That means we can directly code python in Arduino IDE.
+  - According to the link 2., the **firmata** is a package to support python program in local PC to communicate with the Arduino board (same as `Pyserial`, but much more easier to use)

   - Disadvantages:

-   - The python packages are constrained to the support **firmata** in Arduino IDE.
+   - same as `Pyserial`

   - Advantages:

-   - The application runs directly on the Arduino board alone, without depending on connected local computer.
+   - More high-level language library compared to `Pyserial`.

 # Arduino IDE